tgvashworth/pldn.io/README.md

 Pulldown API | The [Pulldown API](https://github.com/phuu/pulldown-api) resolves identifiers to URLs using [pulldown-resolve](https://github.com/phuu/pulldown-resolve).
 This actually defers to CDNJS, but this dependency can be changed or improved in future.
 CDNjs | As mentioned above, Pulldown gets its libraries from CDNjs, although this could be added to or improved in future.

+### Notes

+- We can include errors and informational notices by simply `console.log` inside the concatted file.
+- The information we get from usage will hopefully suggest useful sets, and mean we can predictively cache common combinations.

 ### Feedback

 Feedback on this idea is very welcome.
 There's a few questions I'd like to answer: